sroscoe2/CSCE156-Lab06-JDBC/readme.md

 HTML, JavaScript, Servlets, or application server).
 The main goal of this lab is to give you some familiarity with JDBC and exposure to a multi-tiered application and web application server environment.

-Clone the project code for this lab from GitHub using the URL,
-<https://github.com/cbourke/CSCE156-Lab09>.
-Refer to Lab 1.0 for
-instructions on how to clone a project from GitHub.

-***Note*** Be sure that the Albums database is installed and includes the data from the SQL scripts from prior labs.

 ## 3. Activities